A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Introduction

 Strong gravitational lensing is the phenomenon whereby light rays from a distant galaxy are deflected by a foreground object, resulting in the formation of large luminous arcs or multiple distinct galaxy images.
 In principle, any object that happens to lie near the light rays coming from the background source galaxy will leave an imprint on the image, such that small perturbations (or lack thereof) to the lensed source light can be used to infer the presence (or absence) of low mass dark matter haloes.
 Depending on the source size and the kind of data available, two broad types of analysis are possible.

 If the source is an extremely compact object, like a quasar, when lensed, one will observe multiple point sources.
-Low mass `invisible' dark matter haloes along the line-of-sight induce anomalies in the flux ratios amongst multiple images and by analysing those anomalies, one can constrain the dark matter particle mass \citep{Mao1998, Metcalf2001, Dalal2002, Amara2006, Xu2012, Nierenberg2014, Xu2015, Nierenberg2017, Gilman2019, Hsueh2020, Gilman2020a}.
+Low mass `invisible' dark matter haloes along the line-of-sight induce anomalies in the flux ratios amongst multiple images, and by analysing those anomalies one can constrain the dark matter particle mass \citep{Mao1998, Metcalf2001, Dalal2002, Amara2006, Xu2012, Nierenberg2014, Xu2015, Nierenberg2017, Gilman2019, Hsueh2020, Gilman2020a}.
+However, because of the limited amount of information contained in the fluxes and positions of multiple images of a point-like source, there are degeneracies between the smooth model assumed for the lens and the inferred number of low-mass perturbing haloes.

-In the case where the source is extended (e.g. a regular galaxy), the lensed source appears as multiple arcs or a complete Einstein ring.
-Sufficiently massive dark matter haloes along the line-of-sight perturb local regions of the arc in a way that is measurable using techniques such as the pixelized potential correction method \citep{Vegetti2012, Vegetti2014, Hezaveh2016, Vegetti2018, Ritondale2019}.
+If the source is extended (e.g.\ an ordinary galaxy), it appears after lensing as multiple arcs or a complete Einstein ring.
+Sufficiently massive dark matter haloes along the line-of-sight perturb local regions of the arc in a way that is measurable using techniques such as the pixelized potential correction method \citep{Vegetti2012, Vegetti2014, Vegetti2018, Ritondale2019}.
 By combining results for individual haloes in many systems one can draw conclusions regarding the halo mass function \citep[e.g.][]{Vegetti2009, Li2016}.
-However, this modelling has demanding requirements on image quality and resolution and so far only a few haloes have been reported to have been detected with mass below $\sim 10^{10}$ M$_\odot$ \citep{Vegetti2010, Vegetti2012, Hezaveh2016}.
+However, this explicit subhalo modelling has demanding requirements on image quality and resolution and so far only a few halo detections have been reported with masses below $10^{10}$ M$_\odot$ \citep{Vegetti2010, Vegetti2012, Hezaveh2016}.

 The detection of individual haloes or subhaloes requires their mass and position to be such that they produce an observable perturbation to the lensed image of the source.
 The resolution and signal-to-noise of the data thus define the `sensitivity' to halo detection.
-Haloes of mass $\sim 10^8$ M$_\odot$ are detectable with HST data \citep{Vegetti2012} while haloes as light as $10^6$ M$_\odot$ are detectable with radio data \citep{McKean2015}.
+Haloes of mass $\sim 10^8$ M$_\odot$ are detectable with Keck AO data \citep{Vegetti2012} while haloes as light as $10^6$ M$_\odot$ are detectable with radio data \citep{McKean2015}.
 Recent studies have proposed that lower masses may be accessible by instead extracting, statistically, the cumulative perturbation of all intervening haloes on strong lensing arcs, even though none of these haloes could be detected individually \citep{Brewer2016}.